vaikush/vaikush.github.io/_posts/2020-03-22-world-water-day.md

 ---
-title: "World Water Day 2020"
+title: "Water and COVID-19 Nexus: Safeguarding Urban Poor in India"
 date: 2020-03-22
 author: Vaishali Kushwaha
 ---

-# Water and COVID-19 Nexus: Safeguarding Urban Poor in India
 Today is Day 10 of [social distancing](https://en.wikipedia.org/wiki/Social_distancing) for me.
 I am currently living in a quaint town of Brookline in Massachusetts, USA.
 My residence is adjoining Boston, and my office is in Boston - a hub of COVID-19 outbreak - hence the threat is real.
 However, I have comfortably transitioned to a life of work/study/stay-at-home.
 I have been successfully following the [WHO guidelines](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public) of washing my hands frequently and maintaining social distance.
 This is because I have access to 24/7 clean water, nutritious food, clean house, and regular income.

 Today, on the World Water Day 2020, I cannot stop thinking about how millions of Indians living in poverty and informal settlements in cities will protect themselves from COVID-19.
 Today, India also experimented with [*Janta Curfew*](https://www.livemint.com/news/india/janata-curfew-india-embraces-social-distancing-to-fight-novel-coronavirus-11584855677816.html) and my hometown, Ahmedabad, along with three other major cities of Gujarat, went on partial [lockdown till March 25](https://www.livemint.com/news/india/coronavirus-ahmedabad-surat-rajkot-vadodara-under-lockdown-until-25-march-11584845093709.html).
 Though the verdict on the nation-wide one-day social distancing effort has not yet been out, WhatsApp messages are already trolling people who gathered in groups to clap and bang *thalis*.
 People might have forgotten the essence of social distancing in their expression of gratitude and solidarity for essential service providers.
 I wonder what will happen when this *Junta Curfew* will extend to weeks and months and people will go out to seek essential services for themselves – like water, food, medicines, and daily wages!